VOLTTRON/openeis-ui/README.md

     [openeis-ui]$ npm install
     [openeis-ui]$ bower install

- Note if you get an error on the bower install for using git:// you can issue the following git command to translate that into an https:// call
+- Note if you get an error on the bower install (ECMDERR Failed to execute "git ls-remote --tags --heads   git://github.com/angular/bower-angular.git").
+The problem should be fixed by issuing the following git command.

     git config --global url."https://".insteadOf git://